 5. Amusement Park Me Please

 Fall is the absolute best time of the year to visit amusement parks.
 The smell of carnival food, partying kids, and laughing grown-ups are a joy to engage, but the pleasant weather and half crowded parks make the win!
 My family has made visiting amusement parks a fall tradition.
-I know you may assume one can never get enough of Disney World, but I did, sort of .
-I am going to visit Busch Gardens this season.
+I know you may assume one can never get enough of Disney World, but I did, sort of… I am plan to visit Busch Gardens this season.
 My children have never been and I am looking forward to the peaceful vibes and incredible memories to be created!

-6. Boost My Immune System
+6. Boost The Immune System

 As the season grows, our immune systems must adjust to the changes.
 During these times, I find it helpful to have my mind and body in tip-top shape.
 So, along with increasing my sleep, I’ve got stretching, cardio and strengthening on my list.
-I try to nutritiously, but when it comes to my immun system, there are certain supplements, I won’t be caught without: 1.
+I try to eat nutritiously, but when it comes to my immune system, there are certain supplements, I won’t be caught without: 1.
 Colloidal Silver 2.
 Black Seed Oil 3.
 Lemons 4.Ginger.
 Having those 4 supplements handy add to my peace during any season.

 8. Grow Something

 The sunlight decreases this season, but I plan on lighting up my apartment with some indoor-grown vegetation.
 I will be planting organic cherry tomatoes, mint, basil, and cilantro.
-I anticipate it to be a fairly easy and process, especially since I bought, back to the root growth kits.
+I anticipate it to be a fairly easy process, especially since I bought, back to the root growth kits.
 An edible tranquility will be blooming in my living room this season.
 Try growing something edible or beautiful to increase your season’s peace.

 9. Undo The Cap